MicrosoftDocs/windows-powershell-docs/docset/windows/bitlocker/enable-bitlocker.md

 ```

 ### -RecoveryKeyPath
-Specifies a path to a recovery key.
+Specifies a path to a folder.
-The key stored in the specified path acts as a protector for the volume encryption key.
+This cmdlet adds a randomly generated recovery key as a protector for the volume encryption key and stores it in the specified path.

 ```yaml
 Type: String